JetBrains/teamcity-google-template/README.md

 **Note**: Deployment will take several minutes, on completion you could navigate to the `teamcityUrl` output value to see TeamCity UI.

+After deployment you will be able to connect to the `teamcity` virtual machine via SSH.
+In CoreOS TeamCity works as the following systemd service:

+* `teamcity-server.service` - launches TeamCity server.
+* `teamcity-agent.service` - launches TeamCity agent.

+### Installed Plugins

+The template installs the following Google Cloud Platform integrations in TeamCity:

+* [Google Cloud Agents](https://plugins.jetbrains.com/plugin/9260-azure-resource-manager-cloud-support) - allows to scale the pool of TeamCity build agents by leveraging GCE.
+* [Google Artifacts Storage](https://plugins.jetbrains.com/plugin/9634-google-artifact-storage) - allows to store build artifacts in Google Storage Blobs.

+### Futher Steps

+**Note**: TeamCity server exposes HTTP endpoint, so please make sure to enable HTTPS endpoint for GCE instance for production usage.